AdressaAgne/WebPro3/README.md

 ## Views and HTML
 Views are stores in view/
-Pealse dont write any logic in a view, use the controller and pas data to the view as variables.
+Please don't write any logic in a view, use the controller and pas data to the view as variables.

     @layout('layout.head')